O'Nan moonshine and arithmetic: Introduction and Statement of Results

 where $\mathcal{K}(\Gamma_{[g]})$ is the field of modular functions for $\Gamma_{[g]}$.
 The $\Psi_D(f_{[g]})$ are {\it generalized Borcherds products} as defined by Bruinier and one of the authors \cite{BruinierOno}.
 They are meromorphic modular functions with a discriminant $D$ Heegner divisor, and their fields of definition are dictated by the Fourier coefficients of the $f_{[g]}$.

-As the preceding discussion illustrates, monstrous, umbral, and Thompson moonshine are (surprising) phenomena in which a single infinite-dimensional graded $G$-module organizes information about divisors on products of modular curves that are in one-to-one correspondence with the conjugacy classes of $G$.
+As the preceding discussion illustrates, monstrous, umbral, and Thompson moonshine are (surprising) phenomena in which a single infinite-dimensional graded $G$-module organizes information about divisors on products of modular curves that are indexed by the conjugacy classes of $G$.
 Moreover, the levels of these modular curves are (essentially) the orders of elements in these classes.
 In the case of monstrous moonshine, the divisors are simple: they are of the form $cz-\infty$.
 In umbral and Thompson moonshine, we obtain Heegner divisors on $X(\Gamma_{[g]})$.

 The appearance of Heegner divisors recalls the seminal work of Zagier \cite{Zag02} on traces of singular moduli on $X_0(1)$.
 Loosely speaking, Zagier proved that the generating function for such traces in $D$-aspect can be weight 3/2 weakly holomorphic modular forms.
 One of his motivations was to offer a classical perspective on special cases of Borcherds' work \cite{Borcherds95} on infinite product expansions of modular forms with Heegner divisor.